Ryouh/Feats-Revisited/Feats.md

 Your inner fury burns tirelessly.

 * When you hit with an attack using a simple or martial weapon, you can roll one of the weapon’s damage dice an additional time and add it as extra damage of the weapon’s damage type.
 Once you use this ability, you can’t use it again until you finish a short or long rest.
-* Immediately after you use your Relentless Endurance trait, you can use your reaction to make one weapon attack.
+* Immediately after you use your Relentless Endurance trait, you can use your reaction to make one reckless weapon attack.

 ### Burning Endurance